Back we are Rush Limbaugh and the one and only Excellence in Broadcasting.

 I don't know, but hammering Obama.

-Uh I'm not afraid of hammering Obama.
+I'm not afraid of hammering Obama.

-I'm just talking about being affected.
+I'm just talking about being effective.

 I think it's bigger than Obama.

-I Um but this is institution, institutional.
+But this is institution, institutional.

-This is these are these are institutions people have trusted.
+These are institutions people have trusted.

 They implicitly trust them.